magnate3/raspberry-pi-os-qemu/docs/lesson03/rpi-os.md

 ## Code Walkthrough

-### Exception vectors, tables, etc.
+### Exception vectors, tables, etc. (entry.S)

-Everything related to exception handling is defined in [entry.S](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson03/src/entry.S).
 The code mimics what the ARM64 Linux kernel does.

 Why named "entry"?
 Because in a full-fledged kernel, exception/irq handlers are where user programs enter the kernel for execution.
 Although this experiment is not building such a kernel, we follow the naming convention.